chrismedrela/docs-guide/docs/process.md

 This page explains the process of creating documentation and different people roles.

-There are following steps of creating documentation:
+There are following steps of creating documentation (note that some of these can be executed simultaneously, that is asynchronously):

 1. **An organizer**